pivotal-cf/docs-tiledev/CONTRIBUTING.md

 ## Contribution Flow

-This is a rough outline of what a contributor's workflow looks like:
+This is an outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work
 - Make commits of logical units